 October 2016: To tune or not to tune – finding our way through the Scordatura…

-The Italian word Scordatura literally means mistuning, we prefer to hear it as an alternative tuning of the instrument.
+We are working with Scordatura.
+The word comes from italian and literally means mistuning – we prefer to hear it as an alternative tuning of the instrument.

 H. I. F. von Biber was exploring the various possibilities of scordatura in many of his works.
 In the Partita IV from Harmonia Artificiosa-Ariosa in E flat Major, he chose the following scordatura:

 The violin tunes the G-string a minor third up, the D- and A-strings a half tone up, the E-string a half tone down.
 The viola tunes the two lower strings a minor third up, and the two upper strings a half tone up.

 This scordatura gives a brilliant and crispy sound, due to the high tension of the instruments.
 Since the tuning consists of fifths, quarts and octaves, the natural resonance of the instruments is augmented; the sound of both violin and viola comes closer to the viola d’amore and viola da gamba.